niltnir/personal-ssg/pages/index.md

 significant of which is a web application called [Zedigo](/cs/software.html#zedigo).
 My language of choice is Lisp, with Javascript being my arch-nemesis.
-Unfortunately, JS is something I'm forced upon`(sidenote "Undoubtedly, Javascript's biggest strength lies outside the language specification itself: its ginormous ecosystem.")` because Zedigo requires a highly interactive front-end (although Typescript can make DX significantly better).
+Unfortunately, JS is something I'm forced upon`(sidenote "Javascript's biggest strength arguably lies outside the language specification itself: its ginormous ecosystem.")` because Zedigo requires a highly interactive front-end (although Typescript can make DX significantly better).
 I use Vim for most of my editing, but switch to Emacs